-The team submitted applications for Undertold Historical Markers in 2014, 2015, and 2016.
+The team started supporting applications for Undertold Historical Markers in 2014.
 The Texas State Historical Commission approved two historical markers in 2014, a third in 2015, and a fourth in 2016.
 In October 2017 the team unveiled the first historical marker in Cameron County to recognize the unknown victims of La Matanza (The Massacre) in 1915.
 In the coming months the team will coordinate unveiling ceremonies for markers in Webb County for the civil rights pioneer Jovita Idar, in Hidalgo County to recognize the tragic murders of Jesus Bazán and Antonio Longoria in 1915, and in Presidio County to designate the site of the Porvenir Massacre in 1918.

 Check back for updates and announcements for upcoming historical marker unveilings.